anakin-1181/GameSheet/README.md

 3. Host the files on a web server or use a local development

-## Credit
+## Design Credit
-Design: Zoe Ma @UCLPASS
+- Design: Zoe Ma @UCLPASS
-Drawings: Alyssa Wong @UCLPASS, Arielle Kwok @UCLPASS
+- Drawings: Alyssa Wong @UCLPASS, Arielle Kwok @UCLPASS